 Edible flowers can take your dish to another level.
-They give your food a dash of elegance, a sprinkling of creativity or a slathering of deliciousness.
-A common garden salad gains instant appeal with some scattered, color coordinated petals.
-A chocolate ganache with a few cunningly placed bee balm petals looks very fancy indeed.
-Even ice looks more fun when it has pansies frozen in them!
+They give food a dash of elegance and make the home-cook look like a creative genius in the kitchen.
+A common garden salad gains instant appeal with a scattering of color-coordinated petals.
+A decadent layer cake combined with a garnish of bee balm petals looks mouth-watering; even ice is more fun with pansies frozen in them.

-If you’re going to grow these flowers at home, only buy organic plants that haven’t been sprayed.
-Also, it goes without saying, don’t spray them with any chemicals that could harm you.
+Flowers don’t just offer visual impact; they can also add exciting flavors that are unique and hard to replicate with everyday ingredients.
+But if you’re going to grow these flowers at home, only buy organic seedlings that haven’t been sprayed.
+Avoid spraying them with any chemicals that could harm you.

-Before we continue: If you’re unsure about the identity of an edible flower please check with an expert before consuming.
+Safety warning: If you’re unsure about the identity of an edible flower, make sure you check with an expert before consuming it.

 1. Anise Hyssop

-The anise hyssop tastes of licorice and mint with a strong aroma of fennel seeds that have been crushed.
+The anise hyssop flower is edible and tastes of licorice and mint with a strong aroma of fennel seeds that have been crushed.

 Goes well with: Use anise hyssop in teas, cordial, or as a garnish in salads.

-What to eat: The leaves and flowers are both edible and you’ll find the leaves have a slightly stronger anise flavor.
+What part to eat: The leaves and flowers are both edible but you’ll find the leaves have a slightly stronger anise flavor.

 2. Apple Blossom